Fundraising Ideas for the Fund Raiser

 Every good novel follows a simple outline: conflict, development, resolution.
 The novel opens with a main character in conflict.
 The main character deals with the conflict.
 The story ends with the conflict being resolved.

-Direct Mail Fundraising is a Program, Not a Campaign by Alan Sharpe
+Direct Mail Fundraising is a Program, Not a Campaign

 Before they hired me as their director of development, and before they ran out of money and laid me off, a non-profit organization whose name is unmentionable ran an unmentionable direct mail program.